akielaries/akielaries.github.io/_pages/about.md

   - /about.html
 ---

 I am a Flight Software Engineer at Planet Labs working on payload firmware and hardware for electro-optical and hyperspectral satellites.
-I am also a current part-time Master's student at the University of Colorado Boulder studying Electrical Engineering with an emphasis in Computer Engineering, Optics and Photonics, and Power Electronics.
 I obtained my Bachelor's degree in Computer Science from
 Northern Arizona University in 2023.
+Since, I have been doing post-graduate courseworkse in Electrical Engineering at the University of Colorado Boulder mostly in Computer Engineering and power electronics.

 I have interest, experience, coursework, and open-source contributions in various areas such as low-voltage electronics, embedded & distributed systems, MCUs, circuit design,